Icenuke/Powershell/README.md

 # --==[ Powershell ]==--
 ## Description:
-> That are differents Powershell scripts and Cheatsheets
+> That are differents Powershell scripts and Windows Cheatsheets

 ## Files:
 > * CIR_v1.ps1 					-> Recorde and export many informations from the computer